On the analysis of spectral deferred corrections for differential-algebraic equations of index one: Spectral deferred corrections for differential-algebraic equations

 If the arguments of the Jacobian matrices are clear, they will be omitted from now on for better readability.

-With the Jacobian characterization at hand, and under the assumptions of the implicit function theorem, the semi-explicit index-one DAE \prettyref{eq:semiexplicit_dae} admits a locally unique solution expressed through $\bm{G}$.
-This representation allows us to reformulate the DAE as an IDE, for which we now introduce the SDC scheme as it has been done in \cite{Huang2007}.
+Under the assumptions of the implicit function theorem, the semi-explicit index-one DAE \prettyref{eq:semiexplicit_dae} admits a locally unique solution expressed through $\bm{G}$.
+This representation allows us to reformulate the DAE as an IDE, for which we now introduce the SDC scheme, first proposed by J. Huang et al. \cite{Huang2007}.
 Consider the general IDE \prettyref{eq:ide}.
 Since a Picard formulation is not available or at least difficult to extract, the function $\bm{u}(t)$ is represented via the fundamental theorem of calculus as